Semiconcave functions in Alexandrov's geometry: Semiconcave functions.

 is concave. \end{thm}

-If $A$ is an Alexandrov's space with non-empty boundary\footnote{Boundary of Alexandrov's space is defined in \cite[7.19]{BGP}.}, then its doubling\footnote{i.e. two copies of $A$ glued along their boundaries.} $\tilde A$ is also an Alexandrov's space (see \cite[5.2]{perelman:spaces2}) and $\partial \tilde A=\emptyset$.
+If $A$ is an Alexandrov's space with non-empty boundary\footnote{Boundary of Alexandrov's space is defined in \cite[7.19]{BGP}.}, then its \emph{doubling} $\tilde A$ (that is, two copies of $A$ glued along their boundaries) is also an Alexandrov's space (see \cite[5.2]{perelman:spaces2}) and $\partial \tilde A=\emptyset$.

 Set $\mathtt{p}\:\tilde A\to A$ to be the canonical map.

 \begin{thm}{\bf Definition for a space with boundary.} Let $A\in\Alex$, $\partial A\not=\emptyset$ and $\Omega\i A$ be an open subset.